yosefahab/Khartoosha/README.txt

     everything works fine till you go into another game (without restarting the game), it appears that menu keys still register even though the InputProcessor is set to null.
 - Removed all old menu classes and assets, looks neat i know right.

+Bassel, 19 Feb
+- removed useless commented code / useless comments
+- regrouped classes and packages
+- temporarily disabled bombs as they are currently unstable